- Explore Fes's narrow streets the medieval medina

 |Day 2||Over the mountains and into the desert||Merzouga|

-Day 1: Exploring the medieval medina of Fes
+Day 1: Fes: Exploring the Imperial City and medieval medina

 Browse leather goods in a shop next to the Chouara Tannery, before heading upstairs for a view of the 11th-century dye pots.
 A technique and process that is little changed over the centuries!
 Visit the oldest operating university in the world, Al-Qarawiyyin University (859 ACE) and catch a glimpse of the decorated interior of the Mosque (non-muslims cannot enter).
 Explore the Al Attarine Madrasa and marvel at the intricate zellij (mosaic tilework).
 Visit Fes el Jdid to check out the Mellah (Jewish quarter and cemetery) and if there's time, catch the sunset from the vantage point of the Merenid Tombs.

-Day 2: Through cedar forests and into the desert
+Day 2: Over the mountains and into the desert

 Start your day bright and early and travel south toward Merzouga.
 Along the way, you will climb up and over the Col du Zad pass (7,146 feet or 2,178 m) through the cedar forests of the Middle Atlas mountains.
 Enjoy sightings of the local Barbary macaque monkeys before stopping for lunch in Midelt (the 'apple city'), relishing the nearby Moulouya River.
 Continue over the Tizi n'Talremt pass and into the Ziz Valley, known for its hidden oases and palm tree clusters.
 Along the road, you will see many fortified houses known as ksars—built to protect precious wares, including gold, salt, and spices.